drflamemontgomery/AlienArena/README.md

 lime build windows
 lime build mac
-lime build html5 # The web build is slow and runs at 30fps lime build flash # Flash is deprecated but runs better than html5
+lime build html5 # The web build is slow and runs at 30fps
 ```

 # Controls